Associate Professor of German

 Photo Credit: Gerry Szymanski

-She authored a monograph on Thomas Bernhard (2000) and co-edited with Randall Halle the volume After the Avant-garde: Engagements with Contemporary German and Austrian Experimental Film (Camden House, 2008), as well as the anthology Not so Plain as Black and White; Afro-German History and Culture 1890-2000 (with Patricia Mazon, 2005) She is currently completing a book on the last generation of film directors of the East German state-run film studio DEFA, entitled Last Features: East German Cinema’s Lost Generation.
+Steingröver is the author of Last Features; East German Cinema’s Lost Generation (2014), which will appear in German translation as Spätvorstellung – Die chancenlose Generation der DEFA in fall 2014.
+She also authored a monograph on Thomas Bernhard (2000) and co-edited with Randall Halle the volume After the Avant-garde: Engagements with Contemporary German and Austraian Experimental Film (Camden House, 2008), as well as the anthology Not so plain as Black and White; Afro-German History and Culture 1890-2000 (with Patricia Mazon, 2005).
 Steingröver’s publications include essays on DEFA film, Kerstin Hensel, Autobiographical writing, Lilian Faschinger, Werner Herzog, and Glenn Gould.

-Steingröver has won grants and awards from the German Academic Exchange Service (DAAD), the DEFA Foundation, the Suhrkamp Foundation, as well as the Eisenhart Award for Excellence in Teaching from the Eastman School of Music.
+Steingröver has won many grants and awards, including from the German Academic Exchange Service (DAAD), the DEFA Foundation, the Suhrkamp Foundation, as well as the Eisenhart Award for Excellence in Teaching from the Eastman School of Music.
 She has lectured widely in Germany, UK, Canada, and the US.
-Steingröver has curated silent film/ live music programs for the George Eastman House, Rochester Institute of Technology, and the Cinematheque Berlin.
+Steingröver has curated silent film/live music programs for the George Eastman House, Rochester Institute of Technology, and the Cinematheque Berlin.
 In 2009 she co-curated with the DEFA Film Library at UMASS Amherst the film festival Wendeflicks – Last Films from East Germany in Los Angeles.